Davidyz/codecompanion-dap.nvim/README.md

 # Usage

+## Before You Start...

+Debugging (with DAP) is usually an interactive process.
+The developer sends some requests to the DAP server, the server take some actions and send some data back.
+When we give this control to the LLM, it may end up (inevitably) send a lot of requests to keep the LLM updated about the current DAP session.
+This means, if you're using a provider with strict token per minute (TPM) or request per minute (RPM) restrictions, you might hit that limit faster than you usually do.
+The `interval_ms` option helps, but it's probably not enough to solve this issue for good.

+## Tools

 After you've started a DAP session, you can use the tool group `@{dap}` in a chat buffer to supply the tools from this extension to the LLM.